Comprehensive language-image pre-training for 3D medical image understanding: Results and discussion

 \subsection{Qualitative analysis}

-Aside from quantitative results, we provide a \ac{PCA} of the embeddings of Merlin, CT-FM, CT-CLIP, and our \method encoders, on a lung cancer case from the \ac{MSD} Lung dataset (\cref{fig:pca}).

-The resolution of the embeddings of Merlin and CT-FM is very low, providing hardly any localisation of semantics. \ctclip yields embeddings of higher resolution, allowing one to map the features from the input chest CT to the \ac{PCA} map.
-However, the \ac{PCA} is inconsistent and noisy, and shows high sensitivity to air in its principal components, and a strong bias towards position embeddings.
+Aside from quantitative results, we provide a \ac{PCA} visualisation of the 3D embeddings of Merlin, CT-FM, CT-CLIP, and our \colipricrm encoder, on a lung cancer case from the \ac{MSD} Lung dataset (\cref{fig:pca}).
+The embedding resolution is very low for Merlin and CT-FM, providing hardly any semantic localisation. \ctclip yields embeddings of higher resolution, allowing features to be visually mapped from the input CT to the \ac{PCA} map.
+However, the \ac{PCA} map is inconsistent and noisy, and exhibits a strong bias towards absolute position within the scan, as visible through the anteroposterior green/red shift.
 On the other hand, our \method encoders yield higher-resolution embeddings, which are sharper and more consistent, allowing for clear recognition of the boundaries of the patient, lungs, and the abdominal organs, as well as the lung mass present in the right lung (on the left-hand side of the coronal and axial slice views).